 While there, take a trip a couple blocks away to James Madison Park.
 Stroll the park and enjoy lovely views of Lake Mendota.
 It also serves as an incredible place to watch the sunset.

 Pro Traveler Tip: Ice Skating is open from 4 p.m. – 9 p.m.
 Wednesday through Friday, 10 a.m. – 9 p.m. on Saturday, and 10 a.m. – 6 p.m. on Sunday.
 While skate rentals are available on-site, you can save extra cash by bringing your own pair from home.

 Touring the State Capitol

-As it’s the capitol city of Wisconsin, you simply can’t visit Madison without seeing the capitol building.
-Centered in downtown Madison, the capitol building is something to behold.
-You can take a free tour on most days except major holidays.
+Owing to the fact that this is Wiconsion’s capital, you simply can’t visit Madison without seeing the capitol building, a National Historic Landmark.
+Located in downtown Madison, the capitol building is over one hundred years old, and is considered to be one of the state’s most valued treasures.
+You can take a free tour most any day, excluding major holidays.
 Check in at the information desk at the top of the hour throughout the day.
-You’ll enjoy a guided tour that takes a little less than an hour.
+Enjoy a guided tour that takes a little less than an hour.

-Chazen Museum of Art
+Visiting the Chazen Museum of Art

 If the weather outside is frightful and you’re just not into snow, you can explore the Chazen Museum of Art instead.
 This museum shows off extensive exhibits and collections throughout the year, some permanent and others temporary.
 The museum also hosts lectures, demonstrations, performances and family events on a regular basis.
 Their collection includes world-famous artists such as Salvador Dalí, Andy Warhol, Joan Miró, and Henry Moore.
 The museum is available to visit Monday through Friday, 10 a.m. to 7 p.m., and Saturday and Sunday from 11 a.m. to 5 p.m.